Top

 Battery

-Defending Floridians from Offices in Daytona Beach & DeLand
+Defending Against Battery Charges in Daytona Beach & DeLand

 Battery is a serious charge that can be complicated by “he said/she said” type arguments.
 While it is always on the prosecutor to prove intent in any criminal case, there is also always two sides of the story.
 A knowledgeable criminal defense lawyer can help ensure your voice is heard in court.
 As a dedicated trial attorney who has prior experience as a prosecutor, Attorney Matt Thompson understands both sides of a case and can leverage this in your favor.
 We build personalized defense strategies tailored to your unique circumstances to help protect your future and your freedom.
 As your partner, we will help you through the legal process, standing by your side to defend your rights against the prosecutor’s evidence.

-Contact Thompson Law, P.A. to schedule your free consultation today.
+Contact Thompson Law, P.A. to schedule your free consultation today with out Daytona Beach battery defense lawyer.
 We have two convenient office locations in Daytona Beach and Downtown DeLand to better serve you.

 Battery is defined in Section 784.03 of the Florida Statutes as intentionally and non-consensually touching, hitting, or striking another against the alleged victim’s will or intentionally causing bodily harm to an alleged victim.